 I'm a general thoracic surgeon with expertise in minimally invasive surgery in the treatment of lung and esophageal cancers.
 My clinical interests include primary lung carcinoma, esophageal carcinoma, thymic malignancies, primary tumors of the chest wall, tracheal tumors and secondary lung carcinoma.
+I was named to the Castle Connolly list of “Regional Top Doctors” from 2017-2019.

-I perform Robotic–assisted thoracic surgery procedures for the removal of lung tumors and tumors in the mediastinum.
+I perform robotic–assisted thoracic surgery procedures for the removal of lung tumors and tumors in the mediastinum.
 Robotic surgery provides a significant advantage over traditional thoracotomy incisions as it's minimally invasive and promotes rapid healing with fewer infections.
 Robotic Assisted lobectomy is becoming the operation of choice for early stage lung cancer.

 My research interest involves tumor immunology.
 I have investigated the role of Ciplatin mediated upregulation of CD40 ligand in lung cancer cell lines.
 CD8 T cells contain the CD40 ligand receptor that promotes cancer cell apoptosis, or programmed death, after binding CD40 ligand.
 I also perform outcomes research to improve the results of surgical procedures for thoracic malignancies.